Sweet and Spicy Sticky Chicken Fingers

 - 1 cup flour

-- 2 eggs and about a Tbsp of water, whisked
+- 2 large eggs and about a tablespoon of water - whisked

 - 2 cups Panko bread crumbs